gjb2048/hugo-elw/content/posts/info/information.md

 draft: false
 ---

+# Posts

-# Content and theme
+1. Content and theme

-The content and theme compliment my associated post on [eLearningWorld - Static](https://www.elearningworld.org/static/).
+    - The content and theme compliment my associated post on [eLearningWorld - Static](https://www.elearningworld.org/static/).

-# Images
+2. Images

-The second post is about images, please see [eLearningWorld - Static images](https://www.elearningworld.org/static/).
+    - The second post is about images, please see [eLearningWorld - Static images](https://www.elearningworld.org/static-images/).